Jan Charouz: Renault Team reserve driver

 For the 2010 season, Charouz became the Renault F1 Team reserve driver.
-As reserve driver he participates in Renault F1 Team test sessions, and he could be recruited for Grand Prix Friday free practices in official colours of Renault F1 Team.
+As reserve driver, he participatesdin Renault F1 Team test sessions, and he would be recruited for Grand Prix Friday free practices in official colours of Renault F1 Team.
 On March 18, 2010, Charouz drove the Renault R29 for the first time in his career during a shakedown at the Silverstone Circuit in Great Britain.